JoyceDOpio/circular-planner/README.md

 A long press on the task dial followed by a drag along the task dial designates the start and end time for a new task.
 Once the drag ends, a task creation screen opens with the start time set to the time where the long press occurred, and the end time set to the time where the drag ended.

+The active time start and active time end are within the same day.
+There is no possibility to start the active time on one day and end it on the next day.